 I grew up in Kyiv, and moved to the US for graduate school (UCLA).
-Having worked at Google, I’m today a research scientist at Meta (Facebook) focusing on AI platforms.
-As a former professor at the University of Michigan and a visiting professor at Stanford, I’ve co-authored five books and over 200 peer-reviewed publications.
+Having worked at Google, today I’m a research scientist at Meta (Facebook) focusing on AI platforms.
+As a former professor at the University of Michigan and a visiting professor at Stanford, I’ve co-authored five books, over 200 peer-reviewed publications and supervised 12 Ph.D. degrees.
 At Nova Ukraine, I curated the COVID-19 response and advertising efforts, oversaw publicity materials and other projects.
-As of 2022, I am involved in media efforts, transportation logistics, support of volunteers in Ukraine, and help scaling up Nova Ukraine as new volunteers are joining daily.
+As of 2022, I am involved in media efforts, medical supplies, support of volunteers in Ukraine, and help scaling up Nova Ukraine as new volunteers are joining daily.

 A Nova Ukraine co-founder, Iryna was born and raised in Kyiv, Ukraine.
 Having worked for the International Organization for Migration, Iryna has extensive experience in capacity building in migration management as well as in migrant and refugee programs of direct assistance, institutional reforms, and education.
 With her passion for art, Iryna’s focus in recent years has been on art education for vulnerable children and on the promotion of Ukrainian culture at large.